AndroidPatch/APatchDocs/README.md

 Russian / Русский: [@xteamlyer](https://github.com/xteamlyer)

 ## TODO
-Here are some things that need to be done by the community **(When you complete a TODO item, please remove it.)** :
-- No tasks currently
+TODO will no longer be stored in README.md.
+When there is a new TODO item, an issue will be created.
+So please be aware of issues in this repository.